Orange-OpenSource/ods-ios/docs/components/lists.md

 The leading icon is :
 - icon or image from resources
 - Image from url.
 During image loading a placeholder Image is needed.
-Three time of shape are proposed (circular, square or wide)
+Three kinds of shape are proposed (circular, square or wide).

 ### Standard list item